FredHutch/sc-howto/samba/README.md

-# A Samba File Server for your Posix FS integrated in Active Directory
+# A Samba Gateway for a Posix FS joined to Active Directory

 ## Introduction

 ### What we want
 We would like seamless access to our Posix file systems for our Windows and Mac desktop users.
 The desktop computers are joined to an AD domain and should not require to enter a username / password to access the Posix file systems via CFS.

 ### What we have (Prerequisites)

 1. We already have a method of accessing our Posix file systems (via NFS, Gluster, BeeGFS etc ) from Unix systems
 * We have implemented a method for identity mapping (LDAP, NIS or local files) with consistent values for uid, uidNumber and gidNumber between Active Directory and our preferred identify mapping (IDMAP) approach, according to RFC2307